Buckeye-AutoDrive/entrance_exam/README.md

 - Incomplete or improperly submitted tasks may not be considered.
 - Refer to the individual task READMEs for specific instructions related to each task.

+- For any questions or clarifications, please reach out to the Autodrive Challenge team by conatcing the contact list on the website.

 Good luck, and we look forward to reviewing your submission!